 You need to decide what courses to take and make sure they are offered when you need to take them.
 You may find you need some help with this process and we are here to answer your questions and provide support as you complete your degree.

 The Department of Chemistry & Biochemistry is located in the Science Commons and the Department office is SA8464, so please stop by.

-Some courses can be taken out of sequence, many cannot.
+Some courses can be taken out of sequence, but many cannot.
 For advice visit our department office at SA8464 or A&S Advising in M2102.

 While pursuing your degree at the UofL there are opportunities to determine which area of Chemistry or Biochemistry best suits you.
 You can work in a research lab on an Independent Study (IS) or Applied Study, as a research assistant or even full-time as a Co-op student.
 The Department of Chemistry and Biochemistry has many advanced instruments to enable cutting-edge research.
 These tools include nuclear magnetic resonance (NMR), infra-red, Raman, UVvisible, atomic absorption spectrometers, macromolecular x-ray diffractometer, isothermal titration calorimeter, and a surface plasmon resonance spectrometer.
 Students learn to use such instruments as a part of several undergraduate courses and during research opportunities.
 A list of all our department members and their research is available here.